-Roll mode on and off: In the main menu, tap the soft key mode on and off (refer to Figure 4-7).
+In the "Common" option, you can turn the roll mode on and off (refer to Figure 5-7).
 When the roll mode is on and the time base is within 200ms~1ks, the oscilloscope automatically enters the roll mode.

-Figure 4-7 Roll Mode On/Off
+Figure 5-7 Roll Mode On/Off